Saving & Spending Home & Auto

 It's important to consider costs such as gas, car insurance, and maintenance.

 Maintenance can be particularly expensive.
-Recently, CarMax and RepairPal teamed up to issue a list of the most reliable SUVs.
+Fortunately, CarMax and RepairPal team up to share the reliability of SUVs.

 If you want to lower your financial stress during your SUV search, check out some of these low-maintenance models.